 What is Electricity?

 Electricity is a form of energy resulting from the existence of charged particles (such as electrons or protons), either statically as an accumulation of charge or dynamically as a current.
-The following video does a great job at explaining how it works.
+The following video does a great job of explaining how it works.

 What’s So Special About Salt Water?